SoulmateSoulmate/daily/README.md

 This is line 79 with random word: ember
 This is line 80 with random word: pulse
 This is line 81 with random word: mist
+This is line 82 with random word: core